SystemsApproach/private5g/software/directory.rst

 The deployment artifacts listed above are, of course, meant to be deployed into a running system.
-This process is typically managed by the *Continuous Deployment (CD)* half of a CI/CD pipeline (sometimes referred to as GitOps).
-This is where OnRamp adopts a different approach than that originally used by the ONF ops team to manage its multi-site deployment of Aether.
+This process is typically managed by the *Continuous Deployment (CD)* half of a CI/CD pipeline, which adopts a GitOps approach.
+This is where OnRamp differs from the specific GitOps mechanism originally used by the ONF ops team to manage its multi-site deployment of Aether.
 That approach depends on insider knowlege and has proven difficult for others to replicate.

-In its place, OnRamp adopts minimal tooling that makes it easier for non-experts to "take ownership" of the configuration parameters that define their specific deployment scenario.
+In its place, OnRamp adopts minimal Ansible tooling.
+This makes it easier to "take ownership" of the configuration parameters that define your specific deployment scenario.
 The rest of this appendix walks you through a step-by-step process of deploying and operating Aether on your own hardware.
 For now, we simply point you at the collection of OnRamp repos:

  | Deploy Aether: https://github.com/opennetworkinglab/aether-onramp
  | Deploy 5G Core: https://github.com/opennetworkinglab/aether-5gc